Platypus-Tech/platypus-os-original-drafts/README.md

-# Platypus Kernel
+# Platypus OS Desktop
-The basic kernel for Platypus OS.
-Because Platypus OS is a totally new thing (Ok, maybe not totally, there are some, actually, a lot of files from the Linux kernel), it has an (almost) totally new kernel.
+The desktop for Platypus OS.
+Because Platypus OS is a totally new thing (Ok, maybe not totally, there are some, actually, a lot of files from the Linux kernel), it has an (almost) totally new kernel, and this is the desktop OS.
 This is where it all goes.
 NOTE, **THIS IS IN BETA STAGE.
 IF IT CRASHES, IT'S NOT MY FAULT.
 THANK YOU GNU PROJECT FOR PUTTING THAT IN YOUR LICENSE**
 ## How to get around
 I realized that I have nothing here about how to get around.
 So, here we go:
 ***